 One of the most-asked questions when it comes to treating opioid addiction is whether or not insurance will cover the cost of treatment.
 If you’re wondering how to pay for rehab, the good news is that insurance can cover part or all of the cost of treatment.
 All insurance providers and policies are different, but a free insurance verification with the team at Vogue Recovery Center can offer more information about what treatment options for substance abuse and mental health issues you have available based on your policy.

-Don’t hesitate to contact the addiction treatment counselors at Vogue Recovery Center today and get started with your recovery journey!
+Don’t hesitate to contact the admissions team at Vogue Recovery Center today and get started with your recovery journey!
 An opioid overdose is a real possibility for those with a history of abusing pain management medication.
 Don’t let a substance abuse disorder take your health and happiness away.
 The treatments for opioid abuse at Vogue Recovery Center are safe and effective.
 The team is waiting and ready to help you get better, so let’s get started.

 Medically Reviewed by Kelsey Jones, MS, LPC